Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ---

-*Generated by BMad Master for SendVelo*
+*Generated by BMad Master for Thumbway*